November 17th 2016

 Upon sending in a lifestyle questionnaire and 1 week’s food diary, you’ll get sent a meal plan created with your needs in mind.
 Each person is given a coach who can provide modifications and alterations say for example, you suffer from gluten intolerances; a feature which is particularly useful.
 Measurements (of arms, waist, hips, thighs, chest and weight and height) are also needed, with updates sent to your coach at the end of each cycle.
 Meal replacement shakes are (thankfully!) not part of the deal - three full meals are actively encouraged to fill your day, in addition to healthy snacks too.
 Skipping meals is a massive no-no.

 Each cycle is devised to suit a particular objective.
 Cycle 1 is centred on increased fat burn and increased calorie burning post-workout.
-This is achieved by a mixture of short bursts of intense HIIT cardio and a carefully crafted menu of meals.
+This is achieved by a mixture of short bursts of intense HIIT cardio and a menu of meals to best suit.
 What you eat is dependent upon whether it is a training day or not.
 For instance, on a training day you may have to eat one meal from the carbohydrate refuel menu and two from the reduced carbohydrate menu, plus two snacks.
 On rest days, you may have to choose three meals from the reduced carb menu in addition to two snacks again.
-Refreshingly realistic, the focus is placed on refuelling in the most effective way possible to supplement your workouts.
+Surprisingly realistic in its approach, the focus is placed on refuelling in the most effective way possible to supplement your workouts.

 Cycle 2 has been devised with ‘Shape’ and muscle sculpting in mind.
 This involves a diet targeted towards replenishing muscle energy stores and a mixture of HIIT (termed ‘Volume Resistance HIIT’) and resistance training sessions (called, ‘German Volume Training’) which are longer and more intense than those in Cycle 1.
 This stage also welcomes the introduction of the ‘Pick ‘n’ Mix Principle.’
 Its concept is more in line with Joe’s infamous Lean In 15 ethos and affords a greater degree of flexibility in terms of flavours, seasonings and food combinations.
 Cycle 3, ‘Sustain’, provides a fitting conclusion to the program and a useful way to ensure good habits live on long after the 90 days are over.